-The South East Alberta Watershed Alliance (SEAWA), is a collaborative, multi-stakeholder, not-for-profit society that serves as a Watershed Planning and Advisory Council (WPAC) for the South Saskatchewan River Sub-Basin within Alberta, and Pakowki Lake watershed.
+The South East Alberta Watershed Alliance Society (SEAWA) is a multi-sector, volunteer-based, collaborative, not-for-profit society that serves as a Watershed Planning and Advisory Council (WPAC) for the South Saskatchewan River Sub-Basin within Alberta, and Pakowki Lake watershed.
 Both watersheds comprise the SEAWA watershed.
 SEAWA’s work is guided by: Water for Life – Alberta’s Strategy for Sustainability, South Saskatchewan Regional Plan, WPAC Programme Areas, and SEAWA Mission and Vision.
 For more information, please visit http://www.seawa.ca.

 Duties and Responsibilities

 Under the overall supervision of the Executive Director, work with SEAWA Stewardship Facilitators staff in the following tasks:

 Perform restoration tasks including but not limited to: organize and haul supplies, tools, and materials; plant shrubs/ trees and do post-planting care (dig plant holes, plant, water, weed, apply mulch, make basins around base of plants, install plant protection cages, assist in the installation of temporary watering lines); purchase tools, supplies, and materials; drive to and from restoration sites, clean and organize items in the self-storage unit and the office storage, document restoration activities (photos, data collection, expenses, GPS locations, make maps, write reports, etc.); and assist volunteers in the field

 Assist in all field visits to monitoring existing restoration work and/or check potential restoration sites